 2.4.
 Seasonal adjustment

 The indicator is not applicable for the survey.

 3. Timeliness and punctuality

 3.1.
 Timeliness

 Timeliness of statistics relates to the length of time between data availability and reference period the phenomenon refers to.

 Timeliness of final results is T + 10 months.

 3.1.1.
 Timeliness - first results

+The indicator is not applicable.

 3.1.2.
-Timeliness - final results

-Timeliness of final results is T + 10 months.
+Timeliness - final results Timeliness of final results is T + 10 months.
 3.2.
-Punctuality

-Timeliness of final results is T + 10 months.
+Punctuality Timeliness of final results is T + 10 months.
 3.2.1.
-Punctuality - delivery and publication

-Punctuality is 100.

-4. Accessibility and clarity

-Media for disseminating data on the survey on Research and Development:

-- for printed publications the First Release and Statistical Reports - for website of the Croatian Bureau of Statistics electronic versions of the First Release and Statistical Reports.
+Punctuality - delivery and publication Data are published within the planned deadline, in accordance with the Calendar of Statistical Data Issues 2023.
+4. Accessibility and clarity - website of the Croatian Bureau of Statistics electronic version of the Press Release - website of the Croatian Bureau of Statistics database 4.1.
+News release Survey data are released in the First Release ZTI-2023-2-1 "Research and Development, 2022".

-4.1.
-News release

-Survey data are released in the First Release ZTI-2021-2-1 "Research and Development, 2020".

 4.2.
-Online database

-Online database does not exist.

-4.3.
-Microdata access

-Conditions under which certain users can have access to microdata are regulated by the Ordinance on the Conditions and Manner of Use of Statistical Data for Scientific Purposes.
+Online database Research & Development at PC-Axis PX-Web - Research & Development 4.3.
+Microdata access Conditions under which certain users can have access to microdata are regulated by the Ordinance on conditions and terms of using confidential statistical data for scientific purposes.
 4.4.
-Documentation on methodology

-Methodological documents are available in printed form of the First Release and the Statistical Reports as well as an electronic version on the website of the Croatian Bureau of Statistics.

-5. Coherence and comparability

-5.1.
-Asymmetry for mirror flows statistics

-The indicator is not applicable for the survey.
+Documentation on methodology - website of the Croatian Bureau of Statistics electronic version of the Press Release - website of the Croatian Bureau of Statistics database - intranet pages of the Croatian Bureau of Statistics map of the Innovation, Science and Technologies Unit 5.
+Coherence and comparability 5.1.
+Asymmetry for mirror flows statistics The indicator is not applicable for the survey.
 5.2.
-Comparability over time

-Data are comparable with data for 2016, which were revised due to improvement of several statistical production processes.
+Comparability over time Data are comparable with data for 2016, which were revised due to improvement of several statistical production processes.
 5.2.1.
-Length of comparable time series

-Length of comparable time series is 4.
+Length of comparable time series Length of comparable time series is 6.
 5.2.2.
-Reasons for break in time series

-The break in time series occurred in 2016 due to improvement of several statistical production processes.
+Reasons for break in time series The break in time series occurred in 2016 due to improvement of several statistical production processes.
 5.3.
-Coherence - short-term and structural data
+Coherence - short-term and structural data The indicator is not computed.

 5.4.
-Coherence - national accounts
+Coherence - national accounts The indicator is not computed.

 5.5.
-Coherence - administrative sources
+Coherence - administrative sources The indicator is not applicable.

 6. Cost and burden

 6.1.
 Cost

 It is not possible to estimate data collection costs.

 6.2.
 Burden

 An analysis of the burden on reporting units has not been carried out.